-In case the supervisor considers the subject of the doctoral student research a topic that either needs to be copyright protected or cannot be made totally or partially public, he/she can propose the doctoral student to undersign a Non-Disclosure Agreement (see Appendix 8.10).
+In case the supervisor considers the subject of the doctoral student research a topic that either needs to be copyright protected or cannot be made totally or partially public, he/she can propose the doctoral student to undersign a Non-Disclosure Agreement.
+The template is the one provided by the Central Administrative Offices of Padova University.
 This has to be clearly stated by the supervisor since the very beginning of the research activity, to avoid any possible misunderstanding.